Combermere Abbey: 16th–18th centuries

-And in the same, have places by degrees.

 Richard Cotton's alterations to the Great Hall (now the library) are thought to include concealing the hammerbeam roof with a plaster ceiling and putting in a fireplace.
 Timbers in one of the bedrooms have been dated to around this time.
 It is unclear whether he installed a grand staircase to access the Hall, which is on the first floor.
 The room's existing screen is believed to date from somewhat later; it is known to have been moved at some point from its original northern position to the south side of the Hall, where it now stands.
 William III stayed at the house in 1690, while travelling to the Battle of the Boyne, and his visit may have been the cause of internal reorganisation.
 The room where the king is thought to have slept, known as the Orange Bedroom, is adjacent to the Great Hall; its timbers have been dated to 1546–81.
 There is also evidence for building work in around 1725.

 The house during this period is known mainly from two 18th-century pictures.
 The earliest, an engraving by Samuel and Nathaniel Buck dating from 1727, shows the east face, formerly the monastery's cloisters, arcades from which are still present attached to the centre of the façade.
 The second is an oil painting of around 1730, which depicts an aerial view of the house and gardens, including the west face of the house, then the entrance front.
 The ground floor is partly stone, with half-timbering in a herringbone pattern on the first storey, and three gables above forming attics.
 The roof is topped by a cupola above the entrance, both slightly off-central.
 The entrance (west) face has paired projecting gabled wings, and another wing projects at the rear.

 Samuel Johnson stayed at the abbey in July 1774 with Hester Thrale, who was related to the Cottons.
 He writes: